-- Stay home if suffering from acute respiratory illness, fever of \geqslant 100.4 F (37.8 C), and any other symptoms for at least 24 hours. - nose with a tissue and dispose of it immediately.
-Alternatively, cough/sneeze into inside elbow. - alcohol-based sanitizer with at least 60% alcohol. - Avoid touching eyes, nose, and mouth.
-Avoid close - Clean and disinfect objects and surfaces frequently using household cleaning spray or wipes.
+- Stay home if suffering from acute respiratory illness, fever of ≥ 100.4 F (37.8 C), and any other symptoms for at least 24 hours. - Use cough/sneeze etiquette.
+Cover mouth and nose with a tissue and dispose of it immediately.
+Alternatively, cough/sneeze into inside elbow. - Practice hand hygiene.
+Wash hands frequently with soap and water for at least 20 seconds or use an alcohol-based sanitizer with at least 60% alcohol. - Avoid touching eyes, nose, and mouth. - Avoid close contact with people who are sick. - Clean and disinfect objects and surfaces frequently using household cleaning spray or wipes. - Check the latest traveler health notices before traveling to learn the latest guidance/recommendations for each country on your itinerary.